Bug report #16935

 - Subject changed from Editing a Spatiallite layer added by d&d leads to error and data corruption to Editing a Spatiallite/GPKG layer added by d&d leads to error and data corruption

 Correction, this is not specific of Spatialite, it happens the same with GPKGs

 #2 Updated by Giovanni Manghi about 3 years ago

 - Subject changed from Editing a Spatiallite/GPKG layer added by d&d leads to error and data corruption to Editing a Spatiallite/GPKG layer added by d&d (or DB Manager) leads to error and data corruption

 It affects also GPKGs added via DB Manager, while Spatialite layers seem ok (from DB Manager).

-#4 Updated by Alessandro Pasotti over 2 years ago
+#4 Updated by Alessandro Pasotti almost 3 years ago

 - Status changed from Open to Feedback